void-57/Med-AI/readme.md

   - 🔒What we have used: NoSQL Database Solutions, MongoDB Atlas (Cloud Database), Data Storage and Retrieval

 - ⚙️express js: - A robust web application framework for building APIs, ensuring seamless backend functionality.
-  -🌐 What we have used: Node.js Web Framework, API Development with Express, Server-Side JavaScript
+  - 🌐What we have used: Node.js Web Framework, API Development with Express, Server-Side JavaScript

 - 🔍tesseract: - Optical character recognition tool, improving accuracy in prescription scanning.
   - 🖼️What we have used: OCR Integration, Image Text Extraction, Text Recognition Tools